-Camera Module Menu Functions Function LANG Default Value English Parameters English LANO Liigiisii Chinese OSD-DISP No default OFF - Additional screen info supressed ON - Displays additional screen info e.g zoom x D & N No Default AUTO - Automatically changes from colour to b/w EXT - External - does not use internal light sensor BW - Stays in black and white continuously COL - Stays in colour continuously.
-NB if light deficient then may not be able to display in colour MIRROR OFF OFF - No change FLIP - Upside down and left to right UD - Upside down LR - Left to right BRIGHT 26 Brightness $0 \sim 31$ WDR OFF OFF - Wide Dynamic Range OFF ON - Wide Dynamic Range ON SHARPNESS 18 Sharpness $0 \sim 31$ OUTPUT No default TVI mandatory FORMAT No default 1080/25 720/30 720/25 1080/30 SAT 10 Colour saturation $0 \sim 31$ CONTRAST 18 Contrast $0 \sim 31$ ZOOM 33 Zoom $0 \sim 50$ (Set for module fitted so do not change) BLC OFF OFF No Backlight CompensationON Backlight Compensation switched on FOCUS AF MF AF Auto Focus switched on MF Manual Focus switched on IRIS 04 $1 \sim 15$ (Set for module fitted so do not change) F - RANGE 5.6M 5.6M / 3.8M / 3M / 2.3M / 1.8M / 1M Focus range setting The smaller the focus range the longer it takes to focus.
+Function LANG Default Value English Parameters English / Chinese OSD-DISP No default OFF - Additional screen info supressed ON - Displays additional screen info e.g zoom x D & N No Default AUTO - Automatically changes from colour to b/w EXT - External - does not use internal light sensor BW - Stays in black and white continuously COL - Stays in colour continuously.
+NB if light deficient then may not be able to display in colour MIRROR OFF OFF - No change FLIP - Upside down and left to right UD - Upside down LR - Left to right BRIGHT 22 Brightness $0 \sim 31$ WDR OFF OFF - Wide Dynamic Range OFF ON - Wide Dynamic Range ON SHARPNESS 14 Sharpness 0 ~ 31 OUTPUT No default TVI mandatory FORMAT No default 1080/25 720/30 720/25 SAT 07 Colour saturation $0 \sim 31$ CONTRAST 16 Contrast $0 \sim 31$ ZOOM No default Zoom 0 ~ 31 BLC OFF OFF No Backlight Compensation ON Backlight Compensation switched on FOCUS AF MF AF Auto Focus switched on MF Manual Focus switched on Z-SAVE ON ON Saves Zoom value setting OFF Does not save Zoom value setting F - RANGE 1 ~ 3M 1 ~ 3M Focus range setting 1.0M Focus range setting 3~8M Focus range setting 1~8M Focus range setting The smaller the focus range the longer it takes to focus.
 Out of focus pictures can be caused by fast movement speeds with small focus range settings.
 Either try a wider focus range and/or reduce movement speed.
-RESET → Click on Near or Iris + to reset and save.
-Note that there are some options that are not defaulted using Reset, so will have to be manually changed.
+RESET $\rightarrow$ Click on Near or Iris + to reset and save.
+Note that there are some options that are not defaulted using Reset so will have to be manually changed.
 SAVE - EXIT → Click on Near or Iris + save and exit.